Using TCGA Data, Resources, and Materials

 - Generating molecular analytes from samples

 - Sequencing and other forms of molecular characterization

 - Making the data available to the research community

 All data collected and processed by the program is currently available at the Genomic Data Commons (GDC).
+This includes clinical, molecular, and imaging data.
 Researchers may also consult resources for TCGA users, which contains guidance for navigating various data types and transitioning to the GDC from other data repositories.